 1. A pyrolitic Oven that undergoes a cleaning cycle is considered fully kashered.

 2. The racks which are not in the oven during the cycle must be kashered separately as in "Ovens" points 3 & 4 above.

 2. If necessary, the oven should be cleaned of all surface dirt and not used for 24 hours.
 A glass of hot water should then be placed in the oven, and the oven turned on so that the water boils and spreads steam throughout the entire oven.

 3. The oven should then be turned off and wiped down with a clean cloth and cold water.

 4. Any trays upon which food is actually placed should be covered with a double layer of Glad Wrap after kashering.

-Metal electric warming tray (Israeli style Shabbat Platter), Glass top warming tray, – this should be kashered by cleaning, turning on full for at least one hour , and then covering with two layers of silver foil.
+A metal electric warming tray (Israeli style Shabbat Platter) or Glass top warming tray, should be kashered by cleaning, turning on full for at least one hour , and then covering with two layers of silver foil.
 Some glass tops may crack if covered with silverfoil so care must be taken.

 1. The whole sink and particularly the drain area should be thoroughly cleaned and not used for warm or hot liquids for 24 hours prior to “kashering”.
 All kashering must take place before the time for removal of chametz on the day before Pesach.

 2. If the crevice where the drain sieve is attached to the sink cannot be thoroughly cleaned, the “light glowing” method should be used at the crevice. (see Gas Stoves 4a.
 Above).